Exonum takes its name from the word "Exonumia". Exonumia are items representing value that are traditionally used to engage in a diverse marketplace.

 We chose to name our platform Exonum because you can use it to represent, store, exchange and secure anything of value — any digital asset.

 Yes!
-Exonum was designed to handle smart-contracts.
-Just like other smart-contract platforms, Exonum-based smart contracts represent business logic that can capably add to a blockchain immediately.
-Exonum-based smart contracts also have the highest performance in terms of transaction processing, able to handle up to 3,000 transactions per second with an unprecedented 2.5 seconds of clearing time and up to 15,000 transactions per second in custom situations.
+Exonum was designed to handle smart contracts.
+Just like other smart contract platforms, Exonum-based smart contracts represent business logic that can capably add to a blockchain immediately.
+Exonum-based smart contracts also have the highest performance in terms of transaction processing, able to handle up to 5,000 transactions per second with an unprecedented 0.5 seconds of clearing time and up to 15,000 transactions per second in custom situations.
 Exonum supports Rust and Java programming languages for writing smart contracts.

 Exonum provides an anchoring service which makes it impossible to revise the transaction history.
 The essence of the service is that a hash of the entire blockchain state is periodically included ("anchored") to the public source (Bitcoin Blockchain).
 Enclosure of a new transaction into the Bitcoin Blockchain requires payment of a fee.
 Said fee is paid in bitcoins.